American Express is planning a major overhaul of its Las Vegas (LAS) Centurion Lounge, substantially expanding its footprint and adding new features.

 In addition to the expansion at LAS, Amex is currently working on completing lounges at Denver (DEN), New York (JFK), and London Heathrow (LHR).
 These lounges were originally expected to open this year but it is likely that will be delayed due to the coronavirus.

 Getting Into Centurion Lounges

-If you want to get into the Las Vegas Centurion Lounge when it re-opens, you’ll want one card in particular.
+If you want to get into the Seattle Centurion Lounge when it re-opens, you’ll want one card in particular.

-It’s the Platinum Card from American Express.
-You can get into any Centurion Lounge with your boarding pass and Platinum card – and bring two guests with you free, too!
+It’s the Platinum Card® from American Express.
+You can get into any Centurion Lounge with your boarding pass and Platinum card – and bring two guests with you at no additional cost, too (terms apply)!
 Additional guests will cost $50 each.
 You can only get into Centurion lounges within three hours of your flight departing (unless you’re on a layover.)
-The Business Platinum Card from American Express will also get you in.
+The Business Platinum® Card from American Express will also get you in.

 These cards are king when it comes to airport lounge access, as you can get into all 11 (and counting) Centurion Lounges, Escape Lounges, 1,300-plus Priority Pass locations, and even Delta Sky Clubs if you’re flying Delta that day.
-The card comes with a $550 annual fee, but perks like lounge access and annual credits for airline fees, streaming services, and Uber rides can easily offset that.
+The card comes with a $550 annual fee (see rates & fees), but perks like lounge access and annual credits for airline fees, streaming services, and Uber rides can easily offset that.

 Click Here to learn more about the Platinum Card from American Express.

-Another option is the Delta SkyMiles Reserve American Express Card.
+Another option is the Delta SkyMiles® Reserve American Express Card.
 Delta recently added Centurion Lounge access to this card, although you have to be flying Delta that day to get in.
-Unlike the American Express Platinum Card, you can’t bring any guests with you for free.
+Unlike the American Express Platinum Card, you can’t bring any guests with you at no additional cost (terms apply).